-Join Thanassis Pozantzis for an in-depth discussion in this video Making objects fall with gravity, part of Dynamics in CINEMA 4D.
+Join Thanassis Pozantzis for an in-depth discussion in this video Making objects fall with gravity, part of Cinema 4D: Dynamics.

 There is one main force present by default in Cinema 4D's dynamic system, and that is global gravity.
 Gravity always pulls the object towards the minus Y axis, downward, so to speak.
 Let's see this one more time.
 I'll create a sphere, right click, go to the Simulation tags sub-menu and add a rigid body.
 I will lift my sphere just above the horizon.
 Add a floor.
 Right-click.
 Simulation.